- Strategy #1: Compounding your Content Creation

 Strategy #3: Use Transcription, Write a Blog or a Social Media Post

-Through the power of Descript (one of our secret marketing weapons), Jarvis.ai, and a virtual assistant, we’re able to pull from our video transcription to create several blog posts and social media posts.
+Through the power of Descript (one of our secret marketing weapons), Jasper.ai, and a virtual assistant, we’re able to pull from our video transcription to create several blog posts and social media posts.
 See the sample below.

 From this one conversation we can pull out various subjects, quotes, and memorable stories and augment these with AI to produce a mountain of longform content.